510 West Main Street | Franklin, TN 37064 | 615-790-0527 | info@stpaulsfranklin.com

 The Epistle

 The Epistle is St. Paul’s monthly newsletter, which is published the first of every month.
-Click on the cover to read the newest issue.
+Click on the cover to read the latest issue.

 Look for News From The Pews in your email each week.
 If you are not receiving News From The Pews, send your email to us at communications@stpaulsfranklin.com.